xtknight/vdpau-va-driver-vp9/README.md

 # Using

 Launch chromium-vaapi without using extensions like h264ify and try some 4k videos.
+It works with lower resolutions too but many CPUs are already fast enough to decode 1080p so it would be hard to notice.
+It may also work with 8k depending on your card and/or setup.

-Right click video and click 'Stats for Nerds' to ensure codec starts with vp09.00.
+Right click the YouTube video and click 'Stats for Nerds' to ensure codec starts with vp09.00.
 (VP9 profile 0).
 Here's an example 4k@60fps video in VP9 (as of writing): https://www.youtube.com/watch?v=aqz-KE-bpKQ

 # Debugging